 3) This will start the System Configuration Utility.

 4) On Windows 10, Windows 8, Windows 7 and Windows Vista, go to the Boot tab and tick Safe Boot.
 On Windows XP, go to the BOOT.INI tab and tick /SAFEBOOT.

 6) Click on Restart in the following dialog box to boot into Safe Mode.

-7) To start your computer normally, untick the Safe Boot option in the System Configuration Utility.
+7) To start your computer normally from next startup onwards, untick the Safe Boot option in the System Configuration Utility.

 Your computer will restart in Safe mode.

 Different Safe Mode Options.
 Which to choose?These are the various safe mode options available in Windows.
 You can choose one based on the features you require.

 This is safe mode in its most basic form without any extra features.
 It is useful for troubleshooting most common problems .

 This offers additional support of connecting to the internet or any other network.
 This is useful when your PC has a problem which might require you to frequently use the internet to troubleshoot.

 This option will allow you to use all the features of the Windows Command Prompt while in Safe mode.